 Dock Board or Dock Plate?
 How to Make the Right Choice

-In general, dock boards are more substantial to handle higher capacity loads, while dock plates are better suited for lower-capacity equipment.
-And while chains can be used as a lifting device for either piece of equipment, dock board can also rely on lift loops, while nylon straps are the preferred alternate lifting method for dock plates.
-Both dock plates and dock boards are made from either steel or aluminum depending on the specific application.
+For example, dock boards handle higher capacity loads.
+Dock plates, in comparison, are better suited for lower-capacity equipment.
+Furthermore, though either can use chains as a lifting device, a dock board can also use lift loops.
+Dock plates, on the other hand, use nylon straps as the preferred alternate lifting method.
+Finally, both dock plates and dock boards are made from either steel or aluminum depending on the specific application.

 Step 1: Board or Plate

 If you’ll be using a fork truck, you’ll need to go with a dock board that can handle higher capacity loads.
 If you’ll be using pallet jack, dollie or cart to carry loads from a truck, you should go with a dock plate that’s suitable for lower capacities.

 To determine capacity needed for either your board or plate, use this formula:

 So for a forklift of 11,000 lbs. and max load of 4,000 lbs., the resulting capacity would be 13,500 lbs.:

 The necessary length of your dock board or dock plate is determined by the maximum amount height difference between the dock height and the floor height of the trailer(s) being serviced.

 Truck Height – Dock Height = Max Height Difference